Monte Irvin: Return to baseball

-MLB career
+New York Giants (1949–1955)

 In 1949, the New York Giants paid $5,000 for Irvin's contract.
 He was one of the first black players to be signed, as Jackie Robinson had only broken the MLB color line in 1947.
 Assigned to Jersey City of the International League, Irvin batted .373.
 He debuted with the Giants on July 8, 1949, as a pinch hitter.
 Back with Jersey City in 1950, he was called up after hitting .510 with ten home runs in 18 games.
 Irvin batted .299 for the Giants that season, playing first base and the outfield.

 In 1951, Irvin sparked the Giants' miraculous comeback to overtake the Dodgers in the pennant race, batting .312 with 24 homers and a league-best 121 runs batted in (RBI), en route to the World Series (he went 11–24 for .458).
 In the third game of the playoff between the Giants and Dodgers, Irvin popped out in the bottom of the ninth inning before Bobby Thomson hit the Shot Heard 'Round the World.
 That year Irvin teamed with Hank Thompson and Willie Mays to form the first all-black outfield in the majors.
 Later, he finished third in the NL's MVP voting.